We are here and ready to work together.

 Matthew Vail, LCSW (he/him/his, they/them/theirs) | Co-Founder, Psychotherapist

 In addition to my private practice, I have held appointments at the University of Chicago’s Crown School of Social Work and Rush University’s College of Health Sciences, where I have taught graduate-level coursework on mental health and aging.
-I have written extensively on the integration of social work into health care as a means to promote health equity and reduce health disparities.
+I have written extensively on the integration of social work and traditional health care to promote health equity and reduce health disparities.
+I am the former Manager of Social Work Services for Affirm: The Rush Center for Gender, Sexuality and Reproductive Health.
+In this role, I helped to build a one-of-a-kind, integrated health care program for LGBTQ patients.
+I am an advocate for reduced barriers to care for Trans and Non- Binary people and regularly lead workshops on reducing harm in the process of writing surgical letters of readiness.
+I am currently co-chair for the Chicago Network for LGBTG Aging.

 In addition to my private practice, I have held appointments at the University of Chicago’s Crown School of Social Work and Rush University’s College of Health Sciences, where I have taught graduate-level coursework on mental health and aging.
-I have written extensively on the integration of social work into health care as a means to promote health equity and reduce health disparities.
+I have written extensively on the integration of social work and traditional health care to promote health equity and reduce health disparities.
+I am the former Manager of Social Work Services for Affirm: The Rush Center for Gender, Sexuality and Reproductive Health.
+In this role, I helped to build a one-of-a-kind, integrated health care program for LGBTQ patients.
+I am an advocate for reduced barriers to care for Trans and Non- Binary people and regularly lead workshops on reducing harm in the process of writing surgical letters of readiness.
+I am currently co-chair for the Chicago Network for LGBTG Aging.